 $6,995 to $13,595

-Arrive in Ushuaia anytime today, or take advantage of our complimentary flexible arrival program and arrive up to 24 hours in advance.
-You’ll be staying at the beautiful Arakur Hotel & Resort, a member of the Leading Hotels of the World.
+Arrive in Ushuaia anytime today, or take advantage of a complimentary flexible arrival program and arrive up to 24 hours in advance.
+You’ll be staying at the beautiful Arakur Hotel and Resort, a member of the Leading Hotels of the World.
 Explore the trails, take a spa, relax and soak in the surroundings, or head into Ushuaia and browse the Argentinean leather markets.
-Our optional evening briefing is a great opportunity for you to ask questions and to meet some of your fellow travelers.
+An optional evening briefing is a great opportunity for you to ask questions and to meet some of your fellow travelers.
 Enjoy a complimentary buffet breakfast in the morning.

 This morning, you’re free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
-On board, you’ll be greeted by your expedition team and the ships' officers.
+Once on board, you’ll be greeted by your expedition team and the ships' officers.
 A concise safety and orientation briefing will be followed by the captain’s welcome dinner.
-After dinner, you’ll relax and take in the scenery on your early evening sail through the Beagle Channel, past Magellanic Penguin, Rock Cormorant, and sea lion colonies.
+After dinner, relax and take in the scenery on your early evening sail through the Beagle Channel, past Magellanic penguins, rock cormorants, and sea lion colonies.

 Those interested in Citizen Science can take part in sea bird sighting surveys, or help collect salinity samples and weather data along the way.
 You’re likely to witness some spectacular sights, from icebergs to an array of seabirds and whale species.
 If you’re lucky, you may see some of them fully breach from the sea.

-In the waterways of the Antarctic Peninsula, you hope to make as much time as possible to explore by inflatable Zodiac boats and marvel up close at nature’s glory.
+In the waterways of the Antarctic Peninsula, your expedition team hopes to make as much time as possible to explore by inflatable Zodiac boats and marvel up close at nature’s glory.
 Your expedition leader and captain will create a flexible itinerary based on weather, ice, and opportunity.
-You will aim for the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies, and whale feeding areas, as well as sites of historic and scientific interest.
+You will aim for the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas, as well as sites of historic and scientific interest.

-The trip may include picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
+As you head south across the Bransfield Strait, you will enter the Trinity Coast and Gerlache Strait.
+Here you may explore picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale-favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
 You may stop at an active scientific base such as Poland’s Arctowksi or Ukraine’s Vernadskiy as well as a historic base such as U.K.’s Port Lockroy or Wordie House.

-Adelie, Chinstrap and Gentoo Penguins abound, and Weddell, Crabeater and Elephant Seals are often found hauled out to rest along with predatory Leopard Seals and the assertive Antarctic Fur Seal.
-Minke and Humpback Whales are frequent visitors in the late season and Orca sightings are also common.
+Adelie, Chinstrap and Gentoo Penguins abound, and Weddell and Crabeater seals are often found hauled out to rest along with predatory Leopard seals and the assertive Antarctic Fur Seal.
+Minke and humpback whales are frequent visitors in the late season and Orca sightings are also common.

 As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage, you will continue to enjoy onboard presentation series and wildlife spotting.
 Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of your expedition with a special slideshow.